SOFIA-ASIF/currency-converter/README.md

 # currency-converter
 currency converter using objects and inquirer.
-It is mad dynamically
+It is made dynamically